Road Test of the Luxurious Lexus RX450h large SUV.

-The Lexus RX450h large SUV, is a self charging hybrid.
+The Lexus RX450h large SUV, is a self-charging hybrid.
 Jeremy Webb puts it through its paces, both on and off road testing the AWD.
+Full review below.

 The Lexus RX450h large SUV really is luxurious.

 Luxury interior with wood and leather steering wheel, leather seats with both front seats having heating and cooling airflow.